Akuli/jou/doc/tutorial-from-python.md

 - Jou uses manual memory management, not garbage-collection.

 If none of this makes any sense to you, that's fine.
-I will explain it all shortly using lots of example code.
+The rest of this page explains it all using lots of example code, so that you will learn Jou as you continue reading.

 Basically, all of this means that Jou is more difficult to use, but as a result, Jou code tends to run faster than e.g. Python (see [the performance docs](./perf.md) for more details).